“Heal the world, make it a better place, for you and for me and the entire human race” – Michael Jackson, Heal the World

 She then made a statement that made my eyes wet with tears.
 She was talking about moving to a different state.
 She said she would start packing soon, because, “You never know when you have to up and leave.”
 All I could see is this little innocent girl being told one day to pack up, she was going to another place.
 She would pack her bag as quickly as she was told to, and then she would be pushed through the doors of another orphanage.

 The stories and the visions tear at my heart.
 These stories will shift to the front of my mind on World Adoption Day.
-I will give thanks to Bethany Christian Services for placing me in a wonderful loving foster home, one with formula, plenty of diaper changes, and lots of nurturing.
+I will give thanks to the agency that helped place me in a wonderful loving foster home, one with formula, plenty of diaper changes, and lots of nurturing.
 I will be reminded on November 9 that my life before being placed for adoption was blessed compared to the lives of other orphans.

 The backstory to World Adoption Day is inspiring and the motto is simple.
 The founder is Hank Fortener.
 He grew up in Ohio, in a family that adopted 8 children from 5 countries and fostered 36.
 When he became an adult, he became a pastor, and in January 2012 founded a nonprofit campaign aimed at helping people afford adoption, called Adopt Together.
 On November 9, 2014, Hank launched the first World Adoption Day campaign.